with humans and their day-to-day challenges

 Make:able and all associated resources are completely free.
 We may however recommend supplementary content that may support you, such as PrintLab’s 3D printing curriculum.

-You can either design a product for a real end user (e.g. someone in your local community), or design a product for a make:able user.
-Make:able users are people with disabilities who have shared their story and day-to-day challenges in a series of videos within the make:able challenge toolkit.
+You can either design a product for a real end user (e.g. someone in your local community), or design a product for a Make:able Champion.
+Make:able Champions are people with disabilities who have shared their story and day-to-day challenges in a series of videos within the Make:able challenge toolkit.

-The full brief and guidelines are outlined in the teacher’s pack and challenge toolkit but the key rules are as follows:
+The full brief and guidelines are outlined in the challenge toolkit and teacher’s pack (for schools), but the key rules are as follows:

-• Students may work in teams of up to 5 people in the same age category.
+• You may work in teams of up to 5 people in the same age category.

 • The design process must include the use of either Tinkercad or Fusion 360 software and the digital 3D model produced should be 3D printable.